The Airmen's Stories - LAC A L Austin

 He was serving with 604 Squadron as a Radar Operator on Blenheims at Northolt at the start of the Battle.

-On 26th August 1940 he was aboard Blenheim L6782 when it crashed, cause unknown, near Witheridge, Exeter while on an operational sortie.
-Sergeants JGB Fletcher and C Haigh were killed and Austin died from injuries the following day.
+On 26th August 1940 he was aboard Blenheim L6782 when it crashed near Witheridge, Exeter while on an operational sortie (report below).

 He was 25 years old and is buried at Northwood Cemetery.